Lezurex/openclass-legacy/README.md

 Openclass works with a full-fledged REST-API under the hood.
 If you like to, you could code your own frontend for Openclass!

 For furhter information about the API and how to use it [check out the API docs](https://documenter.getpostman.com/view/14611967/TzCL7njV).

+## Internationalization
+The frontend is fully translatable.
+Currently available languages are:
+- 🇬🇧 English
+- 🇩🇪 German